 Every time we return safely home, someone else hasn’t.
 That driving an automobile is a dangerous activity is not open to dispute.
 We all understand the frequency of accidents, and what happens when cars crash: terrible collisions that ruin (or end) lives.
 This specter of harm hovers over all our machines, including motorcycles and airplanes, each of which has a long-term expectation to return a predictable amount of mayhem and misery.
 Cars, though, are America’s default choice for getting from here to there.
 Our nation is built around them.
 So, aside from their environmental impact and all the other unpleasantness they cause, cars are also the most frequently used method for injecting danger into seemingly safe lives.

-The inevitable injuries and deaths associated with driving a car must then be considered one of the “costs” of operating . . . → Read More: Acceptable Collateral Damage
+The inevitable injuries and deaths associated with driving a car must then be considered one of the “costs” . . . → Read More: Acceptable Collateral Damage

 Originally posted April 3rd, 2011

 Facing the physique-softening indignities of middle-age, a friend — call him Chumley, or Chum – adheres to a different diet-and-exercise plan every few weeks or months.
 He’s done them all, with varying degrees of success.
 (The old-fashioned “burn more calories than you consume” method doesn’t come with a glossy recipe book or 4-hours-a-month workout plan, so he’s not much interested in that approach).
 Chum isn’t fat or even obviously overweight, but he has certain “problem areas,” including his padded obliques (“love handles”), and he’s constantly searching for a magical formula to make them disappear.